canonical/microk8s-core-addons/addons/cis-hardening/README.md

 ```

 The addon assumes a default configuration and reconfigures the MicroK8s services to comply with the CIS-1.24 recommendations.

-Enabling the addon also installs kube-bench as a plugin along with a revised version of CIS benchmark configurations applicable for MicroK8s.
+Unless the `--install-kubebench` flag is set to `false`, enabling the addon also installs kube-bench as a plugin along with
+a revised version of CIS benchmark configurations applicable for MicroK8s.
 Call kube-bench with:

 ```
 sudo microk8s kube-bench